Founded by alumni of Goop and Net-a-Porter, slick e-commerce sites and cult cannabis brands are cropping up and competing for premium customers

-Illustrations by TYLER SPANGLER
+Illustration by TYLER SPANGLER

 When Mario Guzman started discretely growing cannabis 15 years ago, he worked out of a garage in San Francisco’s Sunset District selling to doctors, lawyers, musicians and athletes.
 “They were concerned that cannabis had a bad image with their kids and co-workers,” he recalls.

 Today Guzman’s business, Sherbinskis, produces six highly sought-after strains, including the Gelato series, which earned a cult following when it debuted eight years ago.
 His products are sold in select dispensaries in California, marketed with short films (in one, an insouciant model smokes a joint, ties her hair in a bun and makes mochi in slow motion) and supplemented by a line of merchandise, including $160 embroidered hoodies and a $5,000 “Presidential Ashtray” made of 24-karat gold and diamonds.
 Lyrically name-checked by Young Dolph, Calvin Harris and Migos, Guzman’s brand equity is sky-high.

 When it comes to creating hype around his products, Guzman is taking cues from the likes of Supreme.
 (He recently secured a location at 345 Fairfax Avenue, a stone’s throw from the streetwear label’s L.A. base.)
 So you can expect some big-name collaborations.
 “Someone I really look up to is Virgil Abloh,” Guzman says.
 “That’s the model I present to a brand: I’m the Virgil, you’re the Louis Vuitton.”
 But above hype, he prizes quality.
 “If something is the best in the world, it should be treated as such.
 I wanted to create these items that felt good to the hand, looked good to the eye and could be seen in a woman’s purse — that a sophisticated person would want to be associated with,” he says.